 Unitron has long been known for its innovative "try-before-you-buy" FLEX:TRIAL experience that gives an easy introduction to the sometimes disorienting world of hearing aids.
-FLEX:TRIAL allows your hearing care provider to program off-the-shelf hearing aids to different technology levels that you then try at home.
-Your hearing care professional can see how you rate your listening in different home environments, and then help you decide if a higher or lower level of technology is desirable.
+FLEX:TRIAL allows your hearing care provider (HCP) to program off-the-shelf hearing aids to different technology levels that you then try at home.
+Your HCP can see how you rate your listening in different home environments, and then help you decide if a higher or lower level of technology is desirable.
 This gives you a chance to see how advanced features may benefit you in your real-world situations prior to purchase.
 The FLEX:TRIAL is usually completed free of charge; however, not all providers offer this service.

 FLEX:UPGRADE allows for a technology-level upgrade after you have purchased your hearing aids.
 With many manufacturers, once you have decided to purchase a hearing aid and you’re outside of any trial period, you are tied to that decision.
 That is, you can’t usually upgrade without purchasing a different hearing aid.
 FLEX:UPGRADE allows you to upgrade to a higher level of technology if you find that your listening needs change or that you aren’t hearing quite as well as you had hoped.
 This upgrade is usually done within 12 to 18 months after your purchase of the hearing aid and will be accompanied by an upgrade fee.
 Keep in mind that these are feature and technology upgrades (not changes to receiver strengths or accessory changes), and they are designed to provide a higher level of feature performance within the hearing aids.